yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 Looking at our previous example, we see that Game knows the name of the Player class as well as the name of the message it needs to send.
 This relationship can be classified as a **Connascence of Identity (CoI)** and is the strongest type of dependency.

-We can refactor to lessen the strength of the dependency by using **Dependency Injection**.
+We can refactor to a weaker type of connascence by using **Dependency Injection**.

 {% highlight ruby %}
 class Game